-Professor Emile Peynaud (1912-2004), one of the most famous degustators, writes in his multiple-edition standard work "High school for wine connoisseurs" the following: The statement that something sweet is an objective statement; it characterizes the product in question.
-To say that, for example, a cup coffee enough or not enough sweet; is a subjective utterance; she is personal; it depends on the drinking habits and taste of a person.
-But if one says that sugar tastes unpleasant; that one abhors everything that is sweet, then one expresses an affective opinion.
+Professor Emile Peynaud (1912-2004), who is one of the most famous tasters, writes the following in his standard work "High School for Wine Experts": The statement that something is sweet is an objective statement; it characterizes the product in question.
+To say that for example a cup coffee be enough or not enough sweet; is a subjective expression; she is personal; it depends on a person's drinking habits and taste.
+But if you say that sugar tastes unpleasant; that you loathe everything that is sweet, you express an affective opinion.

-As an exemplary example of an extremely different rating, the grading of the red wine from Château Pavie mentioned in the 2003 edition, by Robert Parker 96/100 points and from Jancis Robinson 12/20 points were awarded.
-Below is the formula for converting the points between the 20s and 100s system.
-Accordingly, Robinson's 12/20 points equate to 76/100 points - that means a "simple wine without mistakes".
-Parker's 96/100 points are a "world-class wine".
-However, the two have not tasted from the same bottle.
-Two bottles For different reasons, they can very well have quality differences, which can be considered as bottles variance designated.
+As an exemplary example for an extremely different evaluation, the rating of the red wine from Chateau Pavie of the 2003 vintage mentioned by Robert Parker 96/100 points and by Jancis Robinson 12/20 points were awarded.
+Below is the formula for converting points between the 20 and 100 system.
+Accordingly, Robinson's 12/20 points correspond to 76/100 points - that means a "simple wine without mistakes".
+Parker's 96/100 points mean "great world-class wine".
+However, the two did not taste from the same bottle.
+Two Bottles can have quality differences for different reasons, what one as Bottle variance designated.

 As a rule, wine ratings are not scientifically valid.
 If you were to repeat the competition the same day with the same judges and the same wines, the results would not be completely different, but most likely the results would be different.
 In terms of a scientifically recognized result, however, they would have to be repeatable, that is, at best, completely identical.
 One can assume that the differences between two rounds of evaluation are smaller, the higher the knowledge, experience and professionalism of the tasters.
 See also the result of a legendary international battle between France and California under Paris Wine Tasting.